gripableteam/gripable-play-unity-docs/source/index.html.md

 string GetMacAddress();
 ```

-> GetMacAddress returns the MAC address of Bluetooth Device.
+> Returns the MAC address of Bluetooth Device.

 ```csharp
 string macAddress = gripablePlay.GetMacAddress();
 ```

-GetMacAddress returns the associated MAC address of the currently set Bluetooth Device.
+Returns the associated MAC address of the currently set Bluetooth Device.

 ### Return Values

 Returns | Description
 ------- | -----------
-macAddress | Returns a string containing the MAC address of the current Bluetooth Device
+macAddress | String containing the MAC address of the current Bluetooth Device
-null | Returns null if the device is not initialised
+null | The device is not initialized

 ## GetConnectionStatus()